-SMITH: Reverend Edward Pinkney is a longtime activist.
-He's leading silent marches to protest Harbor Shores, Whirlpool and the PGA every day this week.
+SMITH: Rev. Edward Pinkney is a longtime activist.
+He's leading silent marches - to protest Harbor Shores, Whirlpool and the PGA - every day this week.
 He's outspoken and controversial, even among Benton Harbor residents.
 Today, he's wearing his signature T-shirt for the news cameras.
 It reads: Whirlpool commits crimes against humanity.

-PINKNEY: Whirlpool has outsourced jobs, closed factories, and that's a major crime.
+PINKNEY: Whirlpool - have outsourced jobs, closed factories.
+And that's a major crime.